lambdaclass/concrete/ROADMAP.md

     storage, why by-value projection of a non-Copy subplace is rejected, and how parameter-directed pass agreement interacts with borrows and reborrows.

-    This model should be committed as typed ledger facts on nodes/edges, not rediscovered during Lower: aggregate construction, returns, destructures, assignments, and scoped callbacks should carry destination/pass facts from Check through Elab into Core.
-Done when `docs/VALUE_FLOW_SPEC.md` or a new destination-passing note names the modes, the checker/lowerer tests include aggregate construction, return, destructure, assignment, borrow, callArg, and scoped callback rows, and at least one old H10/H11-style conservation bug is expressible as a violated destination contract.
+    This model should feed `OwnershipJudgment` / `ValueFlowJudgment`, not be rediscovered during Lower: aggregate construction, returns, destructures, assignments, and scoped callbacks should carry destination/pass facts from Check through Elab into Core or into future `CompilerDB` edge facts when they are relational.
+Done when `docs/VALUE_FLOW_SPEC.md` or a new destination-passing note names the modes, the checker/lowerer tests include aggregate construction, return, destructure, assignment, borrow, callArg, and scoped callback rows, and at least one old H10/H11-style conservation bug is expressible as a violated destination/ownership contract.

 11. Add a single builtin/intrinsic registry.
     Builtins and intrinsics must not be separately described in signatures,